Blastomycosis: History

 The systemic spread of blastomycosis was first described in 1902, in a case that had been misdiagnosed as a combination of tuberculosis and a blastomycosis skin infection.
 In 1907, the dimorphic nature of the Blastomyces fungus was first identified.
 In 1912, the first case of canine blastomycosis was reported.

 Prior to the 1930s, blastomycosis was not clearly distinguished from similar fungal conditions.
 A paper by Rhoda Williams Benham in 1934 distinguished the causative agent of blastomycosis from cryptococcosis and coccidioidomycosis.

 In the early 1950s, blastomycosis was first determined to be a primarily respiratory disease, with most skin lesions caused by systemic spread from an initial lung infection.
 In 1952, the first documented case outside North or Central America, in Tunisia, was reported.
 The 1950s also saw the first introduction of antifungal drugs including amphotericin B. Before 1950, the fatality rate for disseminated blastomycosis was 92%, and treatment options were limited to iodide compounds, radiation therapy, and surgery.
 The first azole antifungal drug, ketoconazole, was developed in the 1970s and approved in the United States in 1981.

-Prior to 2013, the only species known to cause blastomycosis was B. dermatitidis.
+Before 2013, the only species known to cause blastomycosis was B. dermatitidis.
 Since that time, genomic analysis has identified multiple other Blastomyces species causing blastomycosis, including B. gilchristii (2013), B. helicus (reassigned from the genus Emmonsia in 2017), B. percursus (2017), and B. emzantsi (2020).

+The largest-ever blastomycosis outbreak in United States history occurred at an Escanaba, Michigan, paper mill in 2023.
+As of April 2023, one person had died and almost a hundred more had fallen ill.

 Other animals

 Blastomycosis affects a broad range of mammals.
 As with humans, most animals that become infected were formerly healthy and immunocompetent.
 Dogs are frequently affected; blastomycosis is eight to ten times more common in dogs than in humans.
 Sporting and hound breeds are at the greatest risk.
 Cats and horses can also be infected.
 Cats with feline immunodeficiency virus are particularly at risk.
 However, the overall risk of blastomycosis in cats is 28 to 100 times lower than in dogs.
 Cases of blastomycosis have also been reported in captive lions and tigers, in a wild North American black bear, and in marine mammals such as the Atlantic bottlenose dolphin.

 The nonspecific symptoms that make blastomycosis difficult to diagnose in humans also complicate veterinary diagnosis.
-Cats in particular are often only diagnosed after death.
+Cats, in particular, are often only diagnosed after death.

 Dogs and humans frequently acquire blastomycosis from the same exposure event.
 In most such cases, the infection in the dog becomes apparent before the human infection.
 This may be due to a shortened incubation period, caused by the dog inhaling larger quantities of Blastomyces spores than the human.

 In veterinary care, blastomycosis is typically treated with itraconazole.
 70% of treated dogs respond to medication and recover.
 In dogs as in humans, the prognosis for blastomycosis depends on the severity of the symptoms.